Content Modelling

 Notion image

-After removing all entries of that content type (including archived items), you can delete the content type completely.
+After getting rid of all entries of that content type, including archived items, you can completely delete that type of content.

 Disabling fields in response